 The question of suitable lubricants is also not satisfactorily solved for smaller plants in some kinds of applications.
 The most commonly used mineral oils and poly-alpha-olefins are not soluble with the refrigerant.
 They must be separated with complex technology and seriously limit the use of "direct expansion evaporators" due to the deterioration in the heat transfer.

-A further criteria to be considered is the corrosive action on copper containing materials; pipe lines must therefore be made of steel.
-The development of motor windings resistant to NH3 is hindered, too.
-Another difficulty arises from the electrical conductivity of the refrigerant with higher moisture content.
+Further to be considered is the corrosive action on copper containing materials; pipe lines must therefore be made of steel.
+This also hinders the development of motor windings resistant to NH3 as basis for semi-hermetic constructions.
+Another difficulty arises from the electrical conductivity of the refrigerant in case of higher moisture content.

-Additional characteristics include toxicity and flammability, which require special safety measures for the construction and operation of such plants.
+Additional characteristics include toxicity and flammability, which require special safety measures for the construction and operation of such systems.

 Based on the present "state of technology", industrial NH3 systems demand a completely different plant technology, compared to usual commercial systems.